BRIEF-Online Brands Nordic to buy gold store

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Signs letter of intent for acquisition of Juvelerare John Victorin i Varberg AB

-* Purchase price for Victorins i Varberg and Juvelerare Eric G Andersson AB is about 7 million Swedish crowns ($817,194)
+* Buys Juvelerare Eric G Anderssons AB for about 7 million Swedish crowns ($857,465)

-* To issue up to 500,000 shares as part of consideration for Juvelerare John Victorin i Varberg AB; share issue represents dilution of 3 percent Source text for Eikon: Further company coverage: ($1 = 8.5659 Swedish crowns) (Gdynia Newsroom)
+* To finance acquisition with sellers promissory note, Almi loan and issue of converible promissory note Source text for Eikon: Further company coverage: ($1 = 8.1636 Swedish crowns) (Gdynia Newsroom)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)